TheBeachLab/selfhosted/doc/iot.md

 if you don't remember the credentials `mv /var/lib/pgadmin/pgadmin4.db /var/lib/pgadmin/pgadmin4.db.backup` and run `/usr/pgadmin4/bin/setup-web.sh` again.

-Add a server and enter the connection details
+Add a server and enter the connection details.
+You might have to connect to `sudo -u postgres psql` and `ALTER USER postgres PASSWORD 'mynewpassword';` if you don't remember your credentials.